flatironinstitute/spikesortercomparison/website/copy.md

 ## About

-headings:   Related Projects      Credits     History and Future    Contact
+headings:   Credits     History and Future    Related Projects      Contact

 jfm: note that I moved "Tools" to a new "Internals" page

 Put this somewhere: Please use git issues to report problems - and see Contact.

-### Related Projects

-Links to other software repositories

 Credits